AdobeDocs/experience-platform.en/help/destinations/destinations-faq.md

 **What happens if I delete an Adobe Target destination?**

-When you delete a destination:

-* All audiences and attributes mapped under the destination are deleted from Target.
+When you delete a destination, all audiences and attributes mapped under the destination are deleted from Adobe Target and they are also removed from the Edge Network.
-* The projection configuration is also deleted.

 **Does the integration work using the Edge Network Server API?**